 By default when you sign up in Weebly, you will be allotted under a free plan.
 Fortunately, in the free plan, there are no annoying ads except the Weebly branding in the footer.
 There are also a couple of features like embedding audio is missing in the free plan.

 Weebly has their plan starts from $5 per month for a basic plan and up to $38 per month for an eCommerce plan.
 In all paid plans they offer free domain names.

 In the paid plan, you can use your own branding, use Google Adsense to earn money.
 Even you can use third party ads and affiliate marketing tools in the paid plan.

 Weebly is free to use but to enable monetization you need to buy the premium plan starting from $5 to $38 per month

-Free plan has enough options, themes and plugin for customization.
+The free plan has enough options, themes, and plugins for customization.
 However, if you are serious about your Weebly blog, you need to go for a paid plan.

 In the paid plan you can enable google Adsense and other third-party ad networks